-During the course of rehab and based on a number of different indicators, our counselors continually adjust each patient’s care plan to encourage the best outcomes.
+During the course of rehab and based on a number of different indicators, our counselors continually adjust each client’s care plan to encourage the best outcomes.

 The treatment approach is built on evidence-based addiction therapies.
-Evidence-based means there is science, data and proof that what we do to treat alcohol and drug addiction works.
-These therapies, techniques and practices include:
+Evidence-based means there is science, data, and proof that what we do to treat alcohol and drug addiction work.
+These therapies, techniques, and practices include:

 As addiction professionals, the staff at Westwind Recovery take the health and well-being of our clients very seriously; so much so, that we have developed a broad spectrum response to what usually amounts to years of self-inflicted abuse and neglect.
 To this end, every client we have is afforded the opportunity to address their physical condition even as they cultivate powerfully reinforced spiritual connections.